aragon/nest/FAQ.md

 ## Eligibility

 ### Is my project eligible?
 We are interested in supporting teams who want to build developer tooling, Aragon applications, and Aragon ecosystem services that enable the network to expand and flourish.
-Check the [Requests For Proposals](https://github.com/temp-nestdao/nest/blob/master/README.md#requests-for-proposals) for more information.
+Check the [Requests For Proposals](https://github.com/aragon/nest/issues?q=is%3Aissue+is%3Aopen+label%3ARFP) for more information.

 ### Do you fund for-profit initiatives?
 Absolutely and these are generally our preferred types of projects to fund.
 A project that has a clear path to profitabilty is more sustainable long-term and will be less likely to require repeat funding from Nest.
 Overall what matters is that projects deliver value to Aragon and ANT token holders.
 Software projects must also be completely open source which can be challenging to monetise but there are numerous effective ways to do it.
-We've put together a resource on how to do this [here].
 If you feel that your project qualifies, please apply.

 ### Do you fund non-profit initiatives?
 Yes.
 We recognise that some projects are critical to the Aragon ecosystem despite not having a clear way to monetise.
 Such projects are however often viewed as higher risk due to the greater challenges of sustaining the project when grant funds have been depleted.

 ### I don't have a team yet.
 Can I still apply as a single founder?
 While we prefer to fund teams, overall what matters is that projects deliver value to Aragon and ANT token holders.
 We want to encourage all individuals with brilliant ideas to apply for Nest.
 The fact that you don't have a team yet shouldn't stop you.
 If you feel that your project qualifies, please apply.
-If you're looking to find people to join your idea, introduce your idea in the [Aragon Forum](https://forum.aragon.org/t/agp-wishlist-and-blacklist/355).
+If you're looking to find people to join your idea, introduce your idea in the [Aragon Forum](https://forum.aragon.org/c/community/nest).

 ### Do you provide grants to non-technical projects?
 Absolutely.
 Whilst most of the grants we make are technical in nature, we are equally excited to support non-technical projects that meet our grant requirements.
 If the project you are requesting funds for is technical however, then we would be unlikely to fund it without the relevant core technical competency within the Nest team.